EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Mapping steps on DeepLASI for loading the second channel image

+Like the previous time, a window appears regarding to loading the mapping image file, this time recorded by the second camera.
+After choosing the image file, the same *Channel Position* window will open.
+To have the best overlay to the ZMW image from the first channel, we took the whole field of view by clicking on *Full* and no rotation again.
+The only obvious difference is that the current image is flipped horizontally compared to the first one.
+You can see the mentioned difference by checking the cross sign on the already loaded image which is on the top right side (:numref:`map image flipping`,left), and compare it to the position of the cross on the new image preview, which is on the top left area (:numref:`map image flipping`,right).
+After checking the *Horizontal Flip* box, we clicked on *OK*.

 .. figure:: ./../../figures/examples/PA5_map_image_flipping.png
    :width: 500
    :alt: map image flip
    :align: center
    :name: map image flipping

+   Comparing and adjusting the second mapping image to the first one

 .. figure:: ./../../figures/examples/PA6_start_mapping.png
    :width: 500